MCP Server (Preview)

 # Claude Desktop

-Add the following to your Claude Desktop MCP configuration file (claude_desktop_config.json):
+Add the following to your Claude Desktop MCP configuration file (claude_desktop_config.json).
+Use the Streamable HTTP endpoint (no /sse suffix):

 {